rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 This error is pointing out that we have mismatched types: the `main()` function has a return type of `()`, but the `?` might return a `Result`.
-In functions that don't return `Result`, when you call other functions that return `Result`, you'll need to use a `match` or one of the `Result` methods to handle it, instead of using `?` to potentially propagate the error to the caller.
+In functions that don’t return `Result`, when you call other functions that return `Result`, you’ll need to use a `match` or one of the `Result` methods to handle it, instead of using `?` to potentially propagate the error to the caller.

-Now that we've discussed the details of calling `panic!` or returning `Result`, let's return to the topic of how to decide which is appropriate to use in which cases.
+Now that we’ve discussed the details of calling `panic!` or returning `Result`, let’s return to the topic of how to decide which is appropriate to use in which cases.